insberr/thedoor/readme.md

 - malicious link (like fake nitro scams) removal ???
 - raid protection (this is a hard one) ??
     - use ksoft or whatever
-- better count to a million ??
+- better count to a million
+    - make him say wrong number dumbass <3 again
 - self roles ??
 - starboard
 - quotes
+- translate messages (maybe ???)
+- Memeber join and leave messages (and jj gif on member join)

 ### Little friends
 Make theses adjust chance based on how active the chat is ???